Hunter-How/Support/FAQ.md

 [https://hunter.how/list?searchValue=domain.suffix%3D%22google.com%22&timestamp=1679566378561](domain.suffix="google.com")

-### 2. How to exclude a domain, web title etc what should i write?
+### 2. How do I exclude a domain, web title, etc what should I write?

 Not equal to: "!="
 Not exactly equal to: "!=="